 If you’re applying anything to the affected area, do it carefully so it won’t break off.
 Put the affected chicken in a warm place; you can place the feet, if affected, in warm water.
 Ensure you keep the chicken warm throughout the recovery period, which takes about 4 to 6 weeks.

 You can worm your chickens twice a year as a precautionary measure.
 If they are infected, treat them properly.
 To keep external parasites away, ensure the coop is always clean.
 Apply chemical treatments to all crevices and cracks in the cage.
-Ensure you follow every instruction for the treatments of internal and external parasites to the letter.
+Ensure you follow every instruction for the treatment of internal and external parasites to the letter.

 4 Tips For Raising Holland Chicken